sflean/sflean.github.io/README.md

 # sflean.github.io

 Hello!
 We're a friendly Lean study group that meets at Mox SF on Mondays at 19:00 in late 2025.
-Our goal is to formalize the first five chapters of Terrence Tao's Analysis textbook together in Lean.
+Our goal is to formalize the first five chapters of Terence Tao's Analysis textbook together in Lean.

 If you have time before you arrive, try installing the [Natual Number Game](https://github.com/leanprover-community/NNG4) locally.
 You'll want to open the repo in a VSCode devcontainer and open http://localhost:3000 in your browser.